Developing a school-based telehealth strategy

 - Fewer school days missed for patients who use school-based telehealth for primary care vs. those that do not.

-- Schools can track days missed by students complaining of earaches that see a doctor in school and those that do not.
+- Schools can track days missed by students complaining of earaches that see a health care provider in school and those that do not.

 - Fewer school days missed for students who use school-based telehealth for behavioral health vs. those that do not